 The dental assisting career outlook is favorable.
 There are nearly 200,000 dentists in the U.S.3 –and they can use the help of well-trained and qualified Dental Assistants.
 There are even more Dental Assistants and demand for the profession is expected to grow.3

 As with most careers, Dental Assisting may not be for everyone.
 You’ll need lots of energy to work in a busy office.
 You’ll need some soft skills for your Dental Assistant career, too.
 You should have good communication skills because you’ll interact with a lot of people every day, from the dentist you assist to other office staff and patients.
 You’ll also need passion for oral health—and people!
 This is people-helping profession.

 Interested in a career helping others?
 Consider the Dental Assisting Training program at Porter and Chester Institute.
-You could complete our hands-on program in as little as nine months.
+You could complete our hands-on program in as little as 10 months.